FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/03-wireframes.md

 ## Exercise 1

 ###Do this activity!
+Sketch out a wireframe on paper of a small business website of your choice.
+Be sure to define key areas like logos, headers, navigation, content, footer and side menus (if applicable).

 ## Exercise 2

+###Do this activity!
 Experiment with [Balsamiq](http://www.balsamiq.com) or other wireframing tool as shown in the resource links below.